wp-plugins/autoptimize/readme.txt

 = Will this work with my blog? =

-Yes, most of the time, but there will always be exceptions.
-Although Autoptimize goes through great lengths to work with as many themes and plugins possible, there undoubtably are circumstances in which Autoptimize will not work to the full extent (full HTML, JS and CSS optimization).
-See "Troubleshooting" below for info on how to proceed if you encounter issues.
+Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
+See "Troubleshooting" below for info on how to configure in case of problems.

 = What is the use of deferring CSS? =